a-blob/PyPhet/README.md

 # PyPhet
-A suit of python applications that can help you decide things
+A suit of python applications that can help you decide things.